 Market manipulation occurs when an officer or director of a corporation does not accurately report the business’s financial information to its shareholders.
 This inaccurate report can artificially raise the value of the company’s stock and may urge investors to buy shares of an ailing company.
 If the company then goes bankrupt, the people who bought shares based on false information lose their entire investment.

 “Pump And Dump” Schemes

-Another type of securities fraud occurs when a third-party gives out false information about the stock market, a company or an industry.
-“Pump and dump” schemes are a prevalent type of third-party misrepresentation.
+“Pump and dump” schemes are a prevalent type of third-party misrepresentation that occur when a third-party gives out false information about the stock market, a company or an industry.
 In a “pump and dump” scheme, a person will find an unknown company with affordable stock and buy many shares.
 That person will then send out false information about the company to encourage others to buy the stock, which then drives up the price.
 Once the price of the stock is high enough, the person sells, or dumps, their shares for a profit, devaluing the stock.

 Insider trading is a type of securities fraud that involves the trading of a corporation’s securities (stocks, bonds or stock options) by corporate insiders such as officers, key employees, directors or holders of more than 10 percent of the firm’s shares.
 Insider trading is illegal when an insider buys or sells a security, in breach of a fiduciary duty or other relationship of trust and confidence, while in possession of material, nonpublic information about the security.